-As an integral part of the Ada County Highway District's (ACHD) stormwater program, this Policy applies to all ACHD roadway projects and private developments impacting public right-of-ways.
+This Section of the Policy Manual is an integral part of the Ada County Highway District's (ACHD) stormwater program.
+This Policy applies to all ACHD roadway projects and private developments impacting public right-of-ways.

 8001 PURPOSE OF THIS POLICY